September 2010

 2008

 The Grand Lake Retail Advisory Group conducted an extensive public opinion survey to determine shoppers’ views of the commercial district.
-Based on the results of the survey, GLRAG is actively recruiting new businesses to the neighborhood, is facilitating infrastructure improvements, and is working to strengthen existing (or create new) merchant and property owners groups.
+Based on the results of the survey, GLRAG actively recruited new businesses to the neighborhood, facilitated infrastructure improvements, and continues working to strengthen existing (or create new) merchant and property owners groups.

 Ongoing